fredfort/angular_bootstrap/README.md

-# angular_bootstrap - FORT Frederic

-Client code for angular.bootstrap.

-Technologies used: Yeoman, Grunt, bower, angularjs, bootstrap for css.

 # angular_bootstrap

-Good start for all your angular project
+* Good start for all your angular project

-Objectives
+* Technologies used: Yeoman, Grunt, bower, angularjs, bootstrap for css.

+Objective
 -------

 Build a generic start for every angular project